BillS13iv/HynConn/README.txt

-NOTES ON CONNECTORS: Female 3.28.19 is the latest and lowest cost connector Male Stubby is a shorter version of the male connector allowing visibility of pin fitment
+NOTES ON CONNECTORS: Female 3.28.19 is the latest and lowest cost connector Male Stubby is a shorter version of the male connector allowing visibility of pin fitment Male 3.28.19 version is designed to reduce friction at the corners as parts seem to experience the most wear at that location

 -----------------------------------------------------------------------------------------